Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/intro-to-css/_index.md

 ### 1. Create a css file

-Create a css file in your repo and reverence it in each of your html files by making use of a `<link/>` element.
+Create a css file in your repo and reference it in each of your html files by making use of a `<link/>` element.
 [This page](https://www.w3schools.com/css/css_howto.asp) will tell you how.

 ### 2. Add some styles